khyron-realm/khyron-realm-website/docs/story/arrival.md

 # Arrival

-Looking at all the ships travelling to their destinations, you’ll se how well the fleets are organised.
+Looking at all the ships traveling to their destinations, you’ll see how well the fleets are organized.
 The main ship, located in the middle, is the **Mothership**.
 It is the commander of the fleets and supervises all the operations.
-On the outside, organised in concentric circles, are the **Starships**, which are protecting the commander from space debris.
+On the outside, organized in concentric circles, are the **Starships**, which are protecting the commander from space debris.

 <!-- [Fleets travelling through the Universe image] -->

 Each fleet has a designated landing zone and contains multiple **Starships**.
-They are two stage ships designed for intergalactic travel.
+They are two-stage ships designed for intergalactic travel.
 The construction was possible with the rise of the rocket companies and the investments from people that believed in a better future.
 With modular interiors, there are multiple hubs for each manufacturing process needed.
-**Mothership** is made tougher to ensure the safe arrival on the planet.
+**Mothership** is made tougher to ensure a safe arrival on the planet.
 Contains more corridors and a few hubs to allow the meeting of the fleets on the planet.
-With special communication modules, it will send report messages to Earth, which will be analysed to determine the status of the planet.
+With special communication modules, it will send report messages to Earth, which will be analyzed to determine the status of the planet.

 ### The unexpected